Homemade vanilla extract is very easy! Plus it's a great homemade gift idea for all kinds of people on your gift list.

 ...Oh yea, and after the recipe, I'll share a special little trick that you can use in your own kitchen or for a super awesome and unique homemade gift idea!
 So let's get started...

 I order my vanilla beans once a year, ordering enough to make vanilla extract for the whole year, along with several bottles for gift giving.

 Ordering vanilla beans online is by far the best deal and I recently learned that the less expensive Grade B vanilla beans are actually preferred for making extract with.

-Apparently, the fact that they are less sticky than the Grade A vanilla beans is actually a good thing in this case... because it means they have less water and more concentrated oils in them.
+Apparently, the fact that they are less moist and sticky than the Grade A vanilla beans is actually a good thing in this case... because it means they have less water and more concentrated oils in them.

 This is also true when putting vanilla beans in your homemade Kahlua to create a stronger vanilla flavor that deepens with age.

 1. Chop Vanilla Beans.
 When you get your vanilla beans in the mail, leave them vacuumed packed.
 If you open them and can't make vanilla right away, it's best to triple wrap them and use them as soon as you can.
 Always store in a cool dark place but do not refrigerate as this can dry them out.

 To make vanilla extract with your fresh vanilla beans, open your vanilla beans and lay them on the cutting board.
 Chop them or snip them into 1/2 inch pieces.
 You can slice them down the middle but it is time consuming and unnecessary.

 Note: If you're curious, my 1/4 lb package contained 42 vanilla beans, which loosely filled up about 1 cup of the jar.